deepanshs/mrsimulator/docs/user_guide/method/method.rst

      - :math:`\text{p}_M`
      - :math:`\text{p}_X`
    * - :math:`\hat{D}_{1,AM}, \hat{D}_{2,AM}`
-     - -1
+     - –1
-     - -1
+     - –1
      - 0
    * - :math:`\hat{D}_{1,MX}, \hat{D}_{2,MX}`
      - 0
-     - -1
+     - –1
-     - -1
+     - –1
    * - :math:`\hat{D}_{1,AX}, \hat{D}_{2,AX}`
-     - -1
+     - –1
      - 0
-     - -1
+     - –1

-Again, these intermediate spin-system-specifc symmetry queries are then used to identify the subset of transitions in the spin system by the quantum numbers of their initial and final Zeeman eigenstates.
+Again, the intermediate spin-system-specifc symmetry query in each row is used to select a subset of transitions from the full set of transitions.
+The final set of selected transitions is obtained from the union of transition subsets from each spin-system-specifc symmetry query.

-Another interesting example in this spin system with three weakly coupled proton sites are the three *three-spin single-quantum transitions* having :math:`\text{p}_{AMX} = \text{p}_{A} + \text{p}_{M} + \text{p}_{X} = -1` and the three three-spin single-quantum transitions having :math:`\text{p}_{AMX} = \text{p}_{A} + \text{p}_{M} + \text{p}_{X} = +1`
+Another interesting example in this spin system with three weakly coupled proton sites are the three *three-spin single-quantum transitions* having :math:`\text{p}_{AMX} = \text{p}_{A} + \text{p}_{M} + \text{p}_{X} = -1` and the three *three-spin single-quantum transitions* having :math:`\text{p}_{AMX} = \text{p}_{A} + \text{p}_{M} + \text{p}_{X} = +1`

 The three *three-spin single-quantum transitions* having